The glucose tolerance test is a blood test for diagnosing diabetes mellitus, also known as diabetes. The test shows how the body reacts to glucose.

 - be managing any other health conditions effectively

 Some medications and other factors can lead to high blood glucose levels.

 Sometimes, a person will do a different test or repeat the test, to confirm the results.

 The glucose tolerance test can also help diagnose gestational diabetes.

-The person may take a
+The person may take a two-part test:

 Glucose screening test: The person has a blood test without fasting, then drinks a glucose drink and has another blood test one hour later.
 If the result is 140 mg/dL, the doctor may recommend a second test, the glucose tolerance test.

 Glucose tolerance test: The person will have a fasting blood test, then drink a glucose drink and have further blood tests 1, 2, and maybe 3 hours later.

 If blood sugar levels are high, and the person has not had a diagnosis of diabetes before, the doctor will probably diagnose gestational diabetes.

 What is gestational diabetes?